Connect with others who understand.

 Powered By

-6 Treatments for Bipolar 1: Anticonvulsants, Antipsychotics, and More
+6 Treatments for Bipolar 1: Anti-Seizure Medications, Antipsychotics, and More

 Written by Emily Wagner, M.S.

-To manage mood disorders like bipolar 1 disorder, doctors may prescribe a variety of medications.
+To manage mood disorders like bipolar 1 disorder, mental health professionals may prescribe a variety of medications.
 Some work to control your symptoms, called acute therapy.
 Other medications fall into the category of maintenance therapy and help to delay or prevent mood episodes.
 In most cases, bipolar 1 disorder requires ongoing, long-term care.

 In this article, we’ll discuss six treatments for bipolar 1 disorder, how they work, and what side effects you may experience.
-Keep in mind though, there are several other treatments that are not listed here.
-The best treatment plan depends on how well a medication works, its potential side effects, and how it fits with any other medications you may be taking.
+Keep in mind that this is not a full list of treatments.
+The best treatment plan depends on how well a medication works, its side effects, how it fits with any other medications you may be taking, and other factors.

 Be sure to reach out to your healthcare provider or a mental health professional with any questions or concerns about your treatment plan.